top of page

 Railway to Greenway Project

-For hundreds of years, the favoured route from Selby to York was by boat along the River Ouse.
+For hundreds of years, the favoured route from Selby to York was by boat or barge along the River Ouse.
 Then, in 1871 the railway line was opened.
-It remained the East Coast main line from London to Edinburgh until the creation of the Selby Coalfield forced its diversion in 1983.
+It remained the East Coast Main Line from London to Edinburgh until the creation of the Selby Coalfield forced its diversion in 1983.
 Today you can follow the route on foot, by bicycle or on horseback.

 The Railway to Greenway project charts the history of this route, exploring the impact of the changes on local communities.
-Work will continue throughout the year and beyond.
-Comments or additional material always welcome.
+Its an ongoing project with regular new additions.
+We will shortly be adding some fascinating history of the impact of the railways on the City of York.

 Watch our Greenway video and York TV interview about the project, or visit the Railway to Greenway website for more information.